Menu

 Innovation Footprint

-Beyond finance, GIFT City is building an AI and semiconductor cluster; Gujarat’s 2022–27 semiconductor policy and a dedicated AI CoE signal ambitions that stretch well past BFSI.
+AI Centre of Excellence at GIFT City.
+Semiconductor policy active.
+Beyond finance, GIFT City is building an AI and semiconductor cluster.
+Gujarat's semiconductor policy and dedicated AI CoE signal ambitions that stretch well past BFSI.

 Leadership Presence